Skip to main content

 Synthesis of Central Fragment 7

-The synthesis of the central fragment 7 was again accomplished in a modular manner as shown in Schemes 3 and 4.
-Firstly, two main fragments 25 and 28 were synthesized (see Scheme 3), which were then coupled to 7 (see Scheme 4).
-In detail glucose 22 was diprotected and oxidized/cleaved to 23 in two steps.
-Then Grignard addition and oxidation delivered alkynone 24.
-Noyori type reduction selectively gave 25 after TBS protection.
-The other fragment 28 was synthesized in a four step protocol from 26 including stereoselective reduction, chemoselective acid reduction, TBS protection and saponification.
+The synthesis of the central fragment 7 was achieved in a modular manner, as illustrated in Schemes 3 and 4.
+Initially, the two main fragments, 25 and 28, were synthesized (see Scheme 3), and subsequently coupled with fragment 7 (see Scheme 4).
+In detail, glucose 22 underwent diprotection, followed by a two-step process of oxidation and cleavage, resulting in compound 23.
+Grignard addition and subsequent oxidation steps yielded alkynone 24.
+By employing a Noyori-type reduction, selectively protected compound 25 was obtained after TBS protection.
+The second fragment, 28, was synthesized in a four-step protocol starting from compound 26.
+The synthesis included stereoselective reduction, chemoselective acid reduction, TBS protection, and saponification.

 prorocentin-4.png